akirilyuk/voicegateway-load-tests/README.md

 - `-r`: rate at which to generate calls, in calls per second
 - `-l`: limit of concurrent calls; once the number of calls in progress hits this limit the sending rate will be throttled to keep it at or below this limit
 - `-m`: total number of calls to send
-- `'s`: the dialed number to put in the SIP INVITE
+- `-s`: the dialed number to put in the SIP INVITE

 *Note:* You must configure the jambonz system under test with the phone number used in the `-s` parameter, and that phone number should route to an appropriate jambonz application that you want to load test.